maklja/rxjs-observable-spy/packages/chaiObservableSpy/README.md

 });
 ```

-Keyword `nextCount` should be used to count values without actually checking their value.
+Keyword `nextCount` should be used to count values without actually checking their value. **Note** that this keyword expects to receive an complete event and because of that we are using `verify` instead of `verifyComplete` keyword.

 ```ts
 it('should receive proper values count', async () => {